Policies

 • All personal data will be processed in accordance with the requirements of the Data Protection Act 1998.

-Those people in positions of responsibility within the organisation will work in accordance with the interests of Vulnerable Adults and young people and follow the policy outlined below.
+Those people in positions of responsibility within the organisation will work in accordance with the interests of Vulnerable Adults and vulnerable adults and follow the policy outlined below.

 Policy Statement